 Visual content marketing is a practice that consists of getting a message across using images, videos or infographics.
-Today it is used in many ways and is an almost mandatory approach for anyone who wants to do marketing in 2020.
+Today it is used in many ways and is an almost mandatory approach for anyone who wants to do marketing.
 So what are the different practices of Visual Content Marketing and why are they so effective?

 The collaboration between Marvel and GI Joe, launched in 1982, has resulted in the famous toy being included in the Christmas list of two out of every three American children.
 It is one of the first examples of successful visual content marketing.
 With the success of social media platforms such as Instagram or Youtube, the consumption of images and videos has exploded.
 Visual content marketing is proving to be an ideal approach to tell a story while conveying emotion, which is conducive to customer engagement with a brand's content.
 Today, we are exposed to different forms of visual content marketing in every one of our sessions on the web or social networks.